jbequ5/SAGE-Enigma-Subnet/README.md

 # Enigma Machine – Agentic Miner Starter Kit for SN63

-**The easiest way to build a winning miner for Enigma** — the decentralized innovation engine where anyone posts capital and “impossible” problems, and miners compete to solve them in ≤4 hours on a single H100 GPU.
+**The easiest way to build a winning miner for Enigma.**
+Anyone posts capital and an “impossible” problem.
+Miners solve it in ≤4 hours on a single H200 GPU.

-**Powered by Arbos + 8 proven agentic patterns.**
+**Powered by Arbos + real GitHub tools + Bittensor compute subnets.**
-Everything is **100% optional** and miner-customizable.
-No black boxes.
-No forced settings.
+Everything is 100% optional and fully customizable via one file.

 ### Two Modes – Your Choice
-- **Optimal Mode** → One-click team-curated best stack (great for beginners)
+- **Optimal Mode** → Team-recommended settings (great for beginners)
-- **Self-Built Mode** → Full control — tune or disable anything (where top miners create their edge)
+- **Self-Built Mode** → Full control — tune or disable anything

 ---

-### Quickstart (5 minutes)
+### Quickstart (5 Minutes)

 ```bash
 git clone https://github.com/YOUR-USERNAME/enigma-machine.git